top of page

 Hilo Sharks Chocolate and Island Sharks Chocolate

 I've gotten to learn about myself, most valuable of all.
 And I still have lots to learn but I think that I am done with new graphic and brand design clients.
-The best part was working with others after all!
-I know the design world is very collaborative, but working hands on in the kitchen with others is where I thrive -- where I can grow.
+I know the design world is very collaborative, but working hands on in the kitchen with chocolate is where I thrive -- where I can grow.
+And best of all, now I can focus more on my audience!
+Thats you, and your needs!

 bottom of page